Recipe by mkecupcakequeen

 unsweetened cocoa powder, for dusting

 WOW!
 If you LOVE Chocolate and you LOVE Bacon you have to try this!
 This definitely is the perfect marriage of sweet and salty.
 My husband thinks bacon should be a food group so I thought I'd surprise him with this for his birthday instead of making a regular 'ol birthday cake.
 This definitely fit the bill.
 The cake in and of itself is beyond moist and chocolately.
 You could tell that right away from the buttermilk and oil that it was going to be good.
 I used 1 cup of Hershey's cocoa but other than that didn't change a thing.
 I think I'll use this cake recipe with or without the bacon because it was so rich and decadent!
 I didn't want huge chunks of bacon in this so I put the bacon in a mini-food processor and then added it to the batter.
 I didn't want to do small cupcakes because I needed a "WOW" factor so I made a dozen Texas sized cupcakes in a oversized muffin pan.
 They took a little longer to bake but ended up looking like mini-cakes.
 I iced them with "Rich Chocolate Frosting" from this site which is to die for and toppped them with the additional crumbled bacon.
-When I tried one for the first time I felt a little like Bill Cosby and thought why not have these for breakfast - it's got everything.
-Why this even has two additional breakfast items: coffee and bacon.
+When I tried one for the first time I thought why not have these for breakfast - it's got everything...coffee and bacon.
 Definitely a case of "don't knock it 'til ya try it"!